 In 2000 it became apparent that Richard’s failing health made it difficult for him to direct and manage the organisation on his own, so an Executive Committee was formed.
 This met more frequently than the Board of Directors and provided guidance and support for the Centre Manager, as well as establishing a future strategy for the Trust.
 Richard Kenyon died in 2003.

 Today the Centre Manager, Stephen Bradnock, is supported by three senior Instructors, Colin Savidge, Mark Elson and Charles Hare-Winton and a network of around 75 volunteers, some of whom are sailing instructors and others drive the three motor cruisers, which go out every day of the year.
-Volunteers also support the office functions alongside our administrators Caryl and Kellie, and our finance officer Karen.
+Volunteers also support the office functions alongside our administrator Kellie and Rebecca, and our finance officer Karen.
 Since 2016 we have been running a project called Changing Tack, which aims to encourage and enable particularly vulnerable people to enjoy the activities we offer.
-This is run by Annie, a part-time project facilitator.
+This is run by Sarah, a part-time project facilitator.

 In 2014, a generous donation from Norwich Mencap and a legacy from Neatishead resident Edwin Barton enabled the Trust to update and improve the facilities in the residential bungalow and to pave the driveway from the gate to the slipway making the grounds fully accessible.
 A new reception area and classroom as built by converting the garage which, due to the construction of the new boat workshop in 2012, was no longer needed for boat maintenance.

 Through 2017 and 2018 we have continued to update and improve our facilities and equipment to make a visit to the Trust as memorable and comfortable as possible.